Difficult Examples Hurt Unsupervised Contrastive Learning: A Theoretical Perspective: Theoretical Characterization on Eliminating Effects of Difficult Examples

-Building on the above unified theoretical framework, we theoretically analyze that directly removing difficult-to-learn samples (Section \ref{sec::thmremove}), margin tuning (Section \ref{sec::thmmargin}), and temperature scaling (Section \ref{sec::thmtemp}) can handle difficult-to-learn examples by improving the generalization bounds in different ways.
+Building on the above unified theoretical framework, we theoretically analyze that directly removing difficult samples (Section \ref{sec::thmremove}), margin tuning (Section \ref{sec::thmmargin}), and temperature scaling (Section \ref{sec::thmtemp}) can handle difficult examples by improving the generalization bounds in different ways.